 Coordinating your services includes checking or consulting with other plan providers about your care and how it is going.
+If you need certain types of covered services or supplies, you must get approval in advance from your PCP (such as giving you a referral to see a specialist).
 In some cases, your PCP will need to get prior authorization (prior approval) from us.
 Since your PCP will provide and coordinate your medical care, you should have all of your past medical records sent to your PCP's office.